-Now, it is important to note that those with a family history of polycystic kidney disease and are between the ages of 0-40 would typically not be insurable by any insurance company.
-These individuals may qualify for some type of guaranteed issue or graded death benefit type policy.
+It is important to note that those with a family history of poly cystic kidney disease and are between the ages of 0-40 would typically not be insurable by any insurance company.
+But, individuals may qualify for some type of guaranteed issue or graded death benefit type policy.
 If you need just a small policy amount of coverage then these type policies may offer a solution.

 Family History but no evidence of disease-

-Someone age 41 and over with a family history of polycsytic kidney disease and with no evidence of the disease themselves may qualify for standard rates if they have had a normal ultrasound.
+Someone age 41 and over with a family history of poly cystic kidney disease and with no evidence of the disease themselves may qualify for standard rates if they have had a normal ultrasound.

 Ultrasound diagnosis of PKD with no other significant medical history-